audrasmi/RFFLSCAD/shapes.scad.md

 Makes a cube that is offset along the given vector by half the cube's size.
 For example, if v=[-1,1,0], the cube's front right edge will be centered at the origin.
+It is recommended that you use the V_ constants fro `BOSL/constants.scad`.

 Arg      | What it does
 -------- | --------------------------